Integer programming

-An integer programming problem is a mathematical optimization or feasibility program in which some or all of the variables are restricted to be integers.
+An integer programming, also known as integer optimization, problem is a mathematical optimization or feasibility program in which some or all of the variables are restricted to be integers.
 In many settings the term refers to integer linear programming (ILP), in which the objective function and the constraints (other than the integer constraints) are linear.

 Integer programming is NP-complete (the difficult part is showing the NP membership).
 In particular, the special case of 0–1 integer linear programming, in which unknowns are binary, and only the restrictions must be satisfied, is one of Karp's 21 NP-complete problems.

 If some decision variables are not discrete, the problem is known as a mixed-integer programming problem.

 Canonical and standard form for ILPs

 Integer linear programs can be expressed either in canonical form or standard form (both as defined below), which are different from each other.
 An integer linear program in canonical form is expressed thus (note that it is the $\mathbf{x}$ vector which is to be decided):